Teaching and training

 We also support training of Foundation Doctors.
 These are also qualified Doctors who have previously worked in local hospitals and are now getting experience of working at a GP surgery before they decide which area of medicine they wish to specialise in.
 Each Foundation Doctor works at the practice for 4 months.

-Dr Richmond is the GP trainer and supervises our GP Registrars and Foundation Doctors.
+Dr Richmond and Dr Tan are our GP trainers who supervise our GP Registrars and Foundation Doctors.
 Dr Richmond also works one day a week as a GP Educator for Severn GP Training Deanery running tutorials and teaching sessions for groups of GPs in training.

-We also teach medical students from the University of Bristol across both sites, supported by Dr Coulson, Dr Green or Dr Tan.
+We also teach medical students from the University of Bristol across both sites, supported by Dr Coulson, Dr Green, Dr Montero or Dr Tan.
 Medical students may ask to join you in a consultation with your Doctor or other health care professional or conduct supervised consultations themselves.
 These sessions have a really positive and long lasting impact on our student's education.

 Please feel comfortable in asking to see your health care professional in private if you prefer.